nightrunner91/nightvue/README.md

 @include offset(10, $md: 8, $lg: 6, $xs: 12);
 @include offset($sm: 1, $lg: 4, $xl: 0);
 ```
-In case you need to apply order to column use `@order()` mixin.
+In case you need apply order to column use `@order()` mixin.
 It will apply `order` property from 1 to 12 to selector:
 ```
 @include order(2);
 @include order(1, $sm: 4);